Beta Alpha Psi: International presence

-Organizational structure
+Governance

-Beta Alpha Psi is governed by a constitution and by laws.
-It is managed by the Board of Directors, which consists of thirteen financial information professionals or professors of accounting, finance or information systems, the Professional Partners chair, and two alumni representatives.
+Beta Alpha Psi is governed by a constitution and by-laws.
+It is managed by the Board of Directors, which consists of thirteen financial information professionals or professors of accounting, finance, or information systems, the Professional Partners chair, and two alumni representatives.
 The alumni representatives are recent graduates who were active in their Beta Alpha Psi chapters.

-The organization relies on funding to support its activities.
-Beta Alpha Psi receives a portion of its funding from charter maintenance fees and an initiation fee.
-The initiation fee is a one-time fee and is paid upon acceptance into the organization.
-A majority of the organization's funding comes from contributions from industry, consulting, and professional service firms.
-They include but are not limited to donations from alumni of the organization.

 Beta Alpha Psi's Professional Partners consists of prominent professional accountants who are active in public accounting, industry, and government.
 Members serve three-year terms.
-The Partners provides the Board of Directors independent, external advice on and assistance in both the routine operations and the special projects of the organization.
+The Partners provide the Board of Directors independent, external advice on and assistance in the organization's routine operations and special projects.

-The International Chapter is composed of all faculty advisors, student presidents, and past and present members of Beta Alpha Psi.
+The International Chapter comprises all faculty advisors, student presidents, and past and present members of Beta Alpha Psi.
 This body holds a meeting every year and provides advice and assistance to the Board of Directors.
 Local chapters are composed of the students and the faculty members at each university.
 Students guide each chapter's activities while faculty advisors mentor the chapters and provide a liaison between the members and other faculty.
 But different local chapters operate in diverse ways.
 While some chapters are organized as accounting honor societies or others operate as financial information fraternities.

-Establishing a chapter

-There are several requirements that must be met before starting a chapter: